It’s not the whole story, though.

 SOPHFRONIA SCOTT lives in Sandy Hook, Connecticut where she continues to fight a losing battle against the weeds in her flowerbeds.
 She holds a BA in English from Harvard and an MFA in writing, fiction and creative nonfiction, from Vermont College of Fine Arts.
 Her forthcoming novel Unforgivable Love will be published by William Morrow/HarperCollins in September 2017.
-She also has on the way an essay collection, Love’s Long Line Alone, from Ohio State University Press and a spiritual memoir, A Child of Faith: Raising a Spiritual Being in a Secular World, co-written with her son Tain, from Paraclete Press.
+She also has on the way an essay collection, Love’s Long Line, from Ohio State University Press/Mad Creek Books (February 2018) and a spiritual memoir, A Child of Faith: Raising a Spiritual Child in a Secular World, co-written with her son Tain, from Paraclete Press (December 2017).
 Sophfronia teaches creative writing at Regis University’s Mile High MFA.
-Her website is www.Sophfronia.com
+Her website is www.Sophfronia.com.

 Leave a comment